-Badgers have been present in Ireland for at least 6,000 years and are this Island’s largest land carnivore.
+Badgers are this Ireland’s largest land carnivore.
 Arguably one of our most popular native mammals, this iconic animal is easily recognised by its distinctive black and white facial markings.

 The badger's black and white-

-Badgers are very social animals and live, on average, in groups of six.
+Badgers are very social animals that live in family groups.
 They are shy, nocturnal creatures that cautiously emerge from their setts at dusk to feed and groom themselves.
 Their extremely well developed sense of smell is used to recognise one another, find food, travel around and detect signs of danger.

 Although badgers eat worms, frogs, birds' eggs, and small mammals and even carrion, they also forage for roots and berries.
-Because their diet it so varied, badgers do not need to travel great distances when out on their nocturnal feeding forays, and it is rare for them to go more than a few kilometres from their home.
+Because their diet it so varied, badgers do not need to travel great distances when out on their nocturnal feeding forays, and it is rare for them to go more than one or two kilometres from their home.

 Female badgers collect dried grass and bracken as bedding to line the nest and keep their cubs warm.
 There are often several entrances to a badger sett, which may have large heaps of excavated earth close by.
 Used bedding may also be found at the sett entrance.
 Their organised and clean lifestyle extends to using clearly defined latrines where they deposit their droppings.

 From late October to late December, badgers sleep for an increasing amount of the time, but even then in mild weather they wake up and go out in search of food.
-They become very active from February onwards, and their young are born in spring.
+They become more active from the beginning of February when their young are born.
 Usually only one female in a group will reproduce successfully.
-Generally, up to five cubs are born in January or February and are blind for about five weeks.
-They emerge above ground in April or May.
+Cubs remain in the sett for about five weeks and emerge above ground in April or May.
 By late summer the cubs are able to fend for themselves, but it is common for them to remain with the mother through their first winter.